Requests for Proposals

-The NORD Research Grant Program provides seed-money grants to academic scientists for scientific and/or clinical research.
-The hope is that these studies will ultimately lead to new diagnostics, treatments, and/or cures for rare diseases.
+The NORD Jayne Holtzer Rare Disease Research Grants Program provides seed-money grants to qualified investigators for scientific and/or clinical research.
+The hope is that these studies ultimately will lead to new diagnostics, treatments, and/or cures for rare diseases.
 NORD’s program provides grants for the study of diseases for which there are few other sources of funding.
-Grants provided through the NORD program are made possible through the generosity of allies in the rare disease community and supporters who have donated into NORD’s research fund.
+Grants are made possible through the generosity of allies in the rare disease community and supporters who have donated into NORD’s research fund.

-NORD’s member organizations are invited to post information on this page about their research funding opportunities.
+NORD’s member organizations are invited to share information on this page about their research funding opportunities.
 Researchers who have questions about programs listed below should contact the organization sponsoring the RFP.
 In order to have information posted on this page, please email [email protected]

 Lymphangiomatosis & Gorham’s Disease Alliance (LGDA)